icopy-site/awesome-cn/docs/awesome/awesome-machine-learning.md

 * [MeTA](https://github.com/meta-toolkit/meta) - [MeTA : ModErn Text Analysis](https://meta-toolkit.org/) is a C++ Data Sciences Toolkit that facilitates mining big text data.
 * [MIT Information Extraction Toolkit](https://github.com/mit-nlp/MITIE) - C, C++, and Python tools for named entity recognition and relation extraction
 * [ucto](https://github.com/LanguageMachines/ucto) - Unicode-aware regular-expression based tokenizer for various languages.
 Tool and C++ library.
 Supports FoLiA format.
+* [SentencePiece](https://github.com/google/sentencepiece) - A C++ library for unsupervised text tokenization and detokenization, widely used in modern NLP models.

 <a name="cpp-speech-recognition"></a>
 #### Speech Recognition
 * [Kaldi](https://github.com/kaldi-asr/kaldi) - Kaldi is a toolkit for speech recognition written in C++ and licensed under the Apache License v2.0.
 Kaldi is intended for use by speech recognition researchers.
+* [Vosk](https://github.com/alphacep/vosk-api) - An offline speech recognition toolkit with C++ support, designed for low-resource devices and multiple languages.

 <a name="cpp-sequence-analysis"></a>
 #### Sequence Analysis